 The commission will have 15 members, four of which are appointed by the governor, four appointed by the lieutenant governor which includes three senators, four appointed by the Speaker of the House which includes three members from the House of Representatives, one member will be appointed by the Supreme Court of Texas Chief Justice, the presiding judge of the Texas Court of Criminal Appeals will appoint one member, and the State Bar of Texas board of directors will appoint one member.

-The Texas Commission on Judicial Selection must submit their findings and recommendations to the governor and the legislature by December 31, 2020.
+The Texas Commission on Judicial Selection must submit its findings and recommendations to the governor and the legislature by December 31, 2020.
 After their work is submitted, the commission will be abolished on January 2, 2021.

 In addition to examining the judge selection process, new courts will also come to Texas.
 Effective January 1, 2021, the 456th Judicial District (Guadelupe County) will be created.
 This requires the 456th District Court to give preference to civil cases.